 The National Kidney Foundation of Michigan's main focus is maintaining the state funding for programs to prevent or manage diabetes high blood pressure and kidney disease.
 These programs are critical to improving quality of life for those living with kidney disease and those at risk.
 We work to maintain this funding and educate lawmakers about its importance.

 The National Kidney Foundation of Michigan's public policy efforts are supported by thousands of volunteer advocates.
 The People Like Us Take Action Network is comprised of chronic kidney disease patients, transplant recipients, organ donors, family, friends and health professionals.
-If you are interested in signing up to be part of our legislative volunteer network – please complete the People Like Us Advocacy Sign-up Form or contact Lindsay Bacon or Sally Joy at 734-222-9800 for more information.
+If you are interested in signing up to be part of our legislative volunteer network – please complete the People Like Us Advocacy Sign-up Form or contact Julia Herzog at 734-222-9800 for more information.
 As part of this network, you will receive periodic email updates about opportunities to be an advocate on behalf of kidney patients and those at risk.

 Resources for Advocacy

 Click here to download the 2016 Legislative Handout.
 This document is a two-part tool to help educate and inform state legislators about obesity, diabetes, and kidney disease in Michigan.
 It both informs about the challenge of these three epidemics and calls legislators to take action to promote solutions for a healthier Michigan.
 This document also highlights the successes of state-funded programs for preventing obesity, diabetes and kidney disease.

 For more information about the 2013 Legislative Handout, please contact Sally Joy at 734-222-9800.

 Michigan Senate: senate.michigan.gov

 Visit votesmart.org to learn who represents you in Congress (federal government in Washington D.C.) or in the Michigan Legislature (state government in Lansing).